Hybrid Broadcast Broadband TV: Netherlands

 In 2011 the Dutch national public networks, NPO 1, 2, and 3 began broadcasting HbbTV "red button" applications including a program guide and catch-up TV instead of developing separate apps for particular platforms.

 Nordic regions and Ireland

 In Nordic region (Denmark, Finland, Iceland, Norway, Sweden, and Ireland) the NorDig standardization forum has adopted the HbbTV specification which replaces DVB-MHP as the common API for hybrid digital receivers.

 Poland

 The first tests of HbbTV services in Poland were started by TVN in March 2012.

 Spain

 In November 2011 Spain's Ministry of Industry approved a document signed by 54 companies adopting the HbbTV standard and broadcasters, Mediaset España, Canal+ and Telefónica have run pilot services.

 In November 2018, LOVEStv (in test emission since June 2018) was launched in Spain.
 It is a joint venture of RTVE, Atresmedia and Mediaset España, offering catch-up services based on a HbbTV standard.

 Switzerland

-In Switzerland the first HbbTV service, which is called RTS+, was launched on March 5, 2013, on SRG SSR French speaking channels RTSun HD and RTSdeux HD.
+In Switzerland the first HbbTV service, called RTS+, was launched on March 5, 2013, on SRG SSR French-speaking channels RTSun HD and RTSdeux HD.
 The service was developed by SwissTXT.